Metempsychosis -- full rpg ruleset -- work in progress

 Transformation (unwilling) -- similar to mutation except usually involves a full body transformation, for example being turned into a harmless little wabbit.

-Poisoned -- poisons can deal strong upfront damage, damage per turn, or apply their own status effects.
+Poisoned -- poisons can deal strong upfront damage, damage per turn, or apply their own status effects, some of which render target defenseless.

-Bleeding -- you are easier to track.
-Each wound causes 1 damage to Body Pool/turn, ignoring all DR. Any healing whatsoever ceases the bleeding status.
+Wounded -- you are easier to track.
+Each wound causes 1 damage to Body/turn, ignoring all DR. Any Body healing whatsoever ceases the bleeding status.

-Burning -- you take fire damage per turn until extinguished
+Burning -- you take minimum 1d6 fire damage per turn until extinguished

 Survival Conditions: